-- 1. The appraisers have not been provided with a legal description, building or site plans and have been directed by the client to make an exterior inspection from the street.
-They have relied upon a legal description, site descriptions and areas culled from municipal documents.
-It is an assumption of this report that gross and net site areas, descriptive detail and condition delineated herein roughly conform to actual (hypothetically vacant) conditions; if not, the value conclusion could be impacted; and - 2.
-The appraisers have not been provided with professional soil boring analysis for the appraisal property.
-Valuation is predicated upon the assumption that the subject soils are suitable for commercial-type construction similar to that found on surrounding parcels.
-If such is not the case, the value conclusion could be impacted.
+1. The appraisers have been directed by the client to make an exterior inspection from the street.
+They have relied upon a legal description, site descriptions and areas culled from municipal or proposed development documents, put forth at exhibits A and B, respectively.
+To aid in the analysis, the appraisers have deduced usable site area from the cited development analysis, assuming the proposed building area of 115,734 square feet represents 200 percent usable FAR, yielding an effective usable site area of 57,867 square feet, or 1.33 acres, net of various flood hazard, topographical and county drain issues over a 2.18 gross acre underlying site.
+It is an assumption of this report that gross and net usable site areas, descriptive detail and condition delineated herein roughly conform to actual (hypothetically vacant) condition; if not, the value conclusion could be impacted; and

+- 2. The appraisers have not been provided with professional soil boring analysis for the appraisal property.
+Valuation is predicated upon the assumption that the presumed usable subject soils are suitable for commercial-type construction similar to that found on surrounding parcels.
+If such is not the case, the value conclusion could be impacted; and - 3.
+Valuation is predicated upon the assumption that the appraisal property is free and clear of any environmental hazards which would materially affect the property.
+If such is not the case, the reported value conclusion could be impacted.